childrentime/reactuse/CONTRIBUTING.md

 1. Run `pnpm install` to install dependencies
 1. Create a branch for your PR with `git checkout -b pr/your-branch-name`

-> Tip: Keep your `master` branch pointing at the original repository and make
+> Tip: Keep your `main` branch pointing at the original repository and make
 > pull requests from branches on your fork.
 To do this, run:
 >
 > ```sh